saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 ### 🧠 What I Expect to See

-- A clear **pressure differential** across the wing (high pressure above, low pressure below), confirming it generates downforce rather than lift.
+- A clear pressure differential across the wing (high pressure above, low pressure below), confirming it generates downforce rather than lift.
-- **Streamlines** remaining attached through the slot gaps — if they detach too early, the wing stalls and performance drops off a cliff.
+- Streamlines remaining attached through the slot gaps, if they detach too early, the wing stalls and performance drops off a cliff.
-- Evidence of **Y250 vortex structures** forming near the central section, helping control airflow downstream.
+- Evidence of Y250 vortex structures forming near the central section, helping control airflow downstream.
-- The **outer flaps** biasing flow outward around the tyres (like the RB19), reducing wake turbulence and drag.
+- The outer flaps biasing flow outward around the tyres (like the RB19), reducing wake turbulence and drag.
 - Boundary layers that stay thin and attached, if they thicken or separate too much, I’ll know my flap angles were too aggressive.

 If I see these features, I’ll know the design philosophy was on the right track.
 If not… well, back to the CAD garage for ST1.

-### The start
+### Qualifying 1

 So we begin!
-Just like the start of most of the work so far, I have absolutely no idea how to use this software, but that's fine, we fail fast and try again faster!
+Just like the start of most of the work so far, I have absolutely no idea how to use this new software.
+But that's fine, fail fast and try again faster!